fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 ### Community

 Community is obviously related to the Contributor Guide, but it goes a little bit further.
 The community is made up of contributors and users, industry practitioners, researchers, and students.
 This page should provide basic information about how to reach out in order to ask questions, provide feedback, report bugs or request features.
 This should certainly include communication channels.

-We could also write up the history of the project, its roadmap, and how we envision governance to work.
-The code of conduct should certainly be mentioned as well.
+The code of conduct should certainly be a part of this as well.

+We need to have an "About Fairlearn" page (that should be discoverable, perhaps linked from the landing page) and state

+- Who does the project serve?
+Who are current users?
+- the history of the project
+- the roadmap
+- governance

 Some projects have a page showing the maintainers as well: